-The Class B LP Units and the interest rate hedges (see "Liquidity and Capital Resources" in this MD&A) are required under relevant accounting standards to be presented at fair value on the balance sheet.
+The Class B LP Units and the interest rate hedges (see "Liquidity and Capital Resources" in this MD&A) are required to be presented under relevant accounting standards at fair value on the balance sheet.
 The resulting changes in these items are recorded in net income and comprehensive income.

-The Adjusted Financial Forecast did not contemplate the future fair value adjustments of the Class B LP Units or interest rate swaps.
 The REIT entered into interest rate swaps on August 7, 2015 and December 30, 2015 to limit its exposure to fluctuations in the interest rates on variable rate financings for Facility 1 and 2 (see "Liquidity and Capital Resources" in this MD&A).
 Gains or losses arising from the change in the fair value of the interest rate derivative contracts are recognized in the consolidated statements of net income and comprehensive income.